Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/readme.md

     - Create the Azure Firewall to use **Azure Firewall Policies**
     - The standard sku can be used unless premium features are required in the environment
     - Enable the **DNS proxy** to allow for future DNS configurations
-    - Configure the firewall Diags to go the log analytics workspace
+    - Configure the firewall diagnostics to go the log analytics workspace
 - Create an initial **Firewall Policy** for internet access
     - Create new **network rule collection** for testing
     - Create a new **network rule** in the rule collection